SECNAP’s December Promos

-The objective of an Internal Vulnerability Assessment is to safeguard the network’s assets that could be exploited to interfere with the confidentiality, availability, and integrity of your network.
+The objective of an Internal Security Assessment is to safeguard the network’s assets that could be exploited to interfere with the confidentiality, availability, and integrity of your network.
+A security assessment reveals an organization’s existing IT vulnerabilities and suggests recommendations to improve its overall security posture.
+In simpler terms, it is an assessment that reveals the immediate threats to your IT security, shows how to fix them to ensures that they don’t occur again.

 Assessment Report includes: